Safety and Fraud Center

 - Be cautious of an individual posing as an “agent” representing a buyer or seller, or when dealing with someone outside your country.

 - If using an escrow service for payment of the transaction, verify that it is a reliable service.
-Never go to an escrow service site via a link in an email.
+Never visit an escrow service site via a link in an email.
 Always go directly to the site, by typing in the URL.
 Do not use an escrow service recommended by the seller.

 - If presented with an “invoice” from PayPal or other payment service, verify it is genuine.